 For the past 45-plus years, I have made a journey inside nearly every journey.
 I look for the faded gray or even dotted lines on every map, avoiding the bold red lines whenever possible.
 Taking the “old” road through historic, stuck-in-time downtowns that the interstates bypassed is infinitely more interesting. ?Join me won't you?

 Oby - Explorer in Residence - Oby Scout

 While I’m no stranger to a roll in extremely smelly piles of goo, I prefer places that make me wonder why.
 Observatories make me realize how little we know; great works of art, architecture and music make me realize how much we have to offer.
 Sarte once said, "Everything has been figured out, except how to live."
 Join my journey of exploration so we can figure that out together.

 Wine & Food Insider - Adrianne Young & Erik Cannella

 Chefs Erik Cannella and Adrianne Young weave food, wine and writing into their everyday.
 When not working their farm, they’re serving dinner at their wine country restaurant, Café Manson.
 They live to find inspiring eateries, wineries and markets.

 Family Travel Insider - Jennifer Coleman

 I like road trips, as long as I'm driving.
-I've been known to plan our family vacations with a map & mileage chart.
-We camp in a tent (oh, the humanity!) and seek adventure in the great Pacific Northwest.
+I'm seeking adventure in the great Pacific Northwest and dragging my family along for the ride.
 My boys have uttered the fateful words 'are we there yet?!' on many a trip.
 Oh, and the dog comes too...